Fair Commodity Taxation: Correlation Structures

 \begin{corollary} Suppose $n = 2$ and fix marginal distributions $\bar F_1, \bar F_2$.
 For any attainable $r \geq 0$, the antitone coupling is $r$-maximally fair. \end{corollary}

-The idea behind the proof is to use submodularity of the test functions to show that the maximal-fairness problem is identical to finding a uniform solution to a continuum of optimal transport problems (utilizing the equivalence of SOSD with the concave order), and then using maximality of the antitone coupling for submodular functions, along with Theorem \ref{t: supermodular ordering}, to conclude that the antitone coupling is maximally fair.
-A symmetric argument proves that the monotone coupling is $r$-minimally fair for any $r$.
+The key observation is that, because the test functions are submodular, the maximal-fairness problem can be rewritten as a family of optimal transport problems indexed by concave utility functions (using the equivalence between SOSD and the concave order).
+The antitone coupling simultaneously maximizes all of these transport problems, by the classical extremal property of antitone couplings for submodular objectives.
+Combined with Theorem \ref{t: supermodular ordering}, this implies that the antitone coupling is maximally fair.
+By symmetry, the monotone coupling is $r$-minimally fair for every $r$.